 Assistant Fire Chief

-Chief Crawford recently retired as the Assistant Chief of Operations with the Pittsburgh Bureau of Fire after 20 years of service.
-He is also the retired Deputy Chief of Operations for the 171st Air Refueling Wing Fire Department, Pennsylvania Air National Guard after 23 years of military service as well a graduate of the Air Force Fire Academy where he spent four years on active duty as a firefighter.
-Jim is also a former Deputy Chief of Training for the Pennsylvania USAR Strike Team where he also served as a Rescue Manager.
+Jim Crawford retired as the Assistant Fire Chief of Operations with the Pittsburgh Bureau of Fire after 20 years of service.
+He is also the retired Deputy Fire Chief of Operations for the 171st Air Refueling Wing Fire Department, Pennsylvania Air National Guard after 23 years of military service as well a graduate of the Air Force Fire Academy where he spent four years on active duty as a firefighter.
+Jim is also the former Deputy Chief of Training for the Pennsylvania USAR Strike Team where he also served as a Rescue Manager.
 Chief Crawford is also a life member and past Fire Chief of the Ben Avon Volunteer Fire Company, Pa.
 Along with these great accomplishments he was the ISFSI Fire Instructor of the Year recipient in 2002 for his aggressive national efforts in firefighter rescue training.
-He has lectured nationally on the subject of Rapid Intervention Teams at shows such as FDIC, FDIC East, Firehouse Expo, Firehouse World, and the Worcester Safety & Survival Seminar.
-He is also the lead HOT instructor for the popular FDIC program “RIT Combat Drills” in which he developed.
-Chief Crawford has over 35 years experience in the career and volunteer fire service.
+He has lectured nationally on the subject of Firefighter Rescue Operations at shows such as FDIC, FDIC East, Firehouse Expo, Firehouse World, and the Worcester Safety & Survival Seminar.
+He has been an instructor at the Fire Department Instructors Conference (FDIC) for 24 years.
+He has a degree in Fire Science from Columbia Southern University and has over 47 years experience in the career and volunteer fire service.
 Jim is a third generation firefighter who loves the job and history of the American Fire Service.
 It has always been his goal to retire from a big city fire department and assume a Chief Officer position in a beach community fire department.
-When Jim is not immersed in running the operations at Midway he enjoys spending time at the beach or on his boat with his family.
+When Jim is not immersed in running the operations at Midway he enjoys spending time at carshows with his classic camaro, at the beach, or on his boat with his family.

 Division Chief of Training and Special Operations